 Behind The Scenes Of Disney's Reservations Systems

-Though they're called Reservations, most reservations at Disney World don’t guarantee you a table at a specific time as they would at your typical hometown restaurant.
-Disney restaurants operate on what they call a “template system.”
-Instead of scheduling Reservations for actual tables, reservations fill time slots.
+Although they're called Advance Reservations, most reservations at Disney World don’t guarantee you a table at a specific time, as they would at your typical hometown restaurant.
+Disney restaurants operate on what they call a template system.
+Instead of scheduling Advance Reservations for actual tables, reservations fill time slots.
 The number of slots available is based on the average length of time that guests occupy a table at a particular restaurant, adjusted for seasonality.

 Here’s a rough example of how it works: Let’s say Coral Reef Restaurant at Epcot has 40 tables for four and 8 tables for six, and that the average length of time for a family to be seated, order, eat, pay, and depart is 40 minutes.
 Add 5 minutes to bus the table and set it up for the next guests, and the table is turning every 45 minutes.
 The restaurant provides Disney’s central dining-reservations system (CDRS) with a computer template of its capacity, along with the average time the table is occupied.
-When you use Disney World’s dining website or call its dining hotline (at 407-WDW- DINE, 407-939-3463), both access CDRS for your requests.
+Both Disney World’s dining website and its dining hotline (☎ 407-wdw-dine, 939-3463) use CDRS to process your reservation requests.

 Templates are filled differently depending on the season and restaurant.
-All Disney restaurants now charge a no-show fee; this has reduced the no-show rate to as little as 2%, and these restaurants are booked every day according to their actual capacity.
+All Disney restaurants now charge a no-show fee; this has reduced the no-show rate to virtually zero, and these restaurants are booked every day according to their actual capacity.

-With a reservation, your wait will usually be less than 20 minutes during peak hours, and often less than 10 minutes.
+With Advance Reservations, your wait will usually be less than 20 minutes during peak hours, and often less than 10 minutes.
 If you’re a walk-in, especially during busier seasons, expect to either wait 40–75 minutes or be told that no tables are available.

 Getting Reservations at Popular Restaurants

-Dinner and the quick-service breakfast and lunch at Magic Kingdom's Be Our Guest Restaurant, in Fantasyland, and the 8 a.m. breakfast slots at Cinderella's Royal Table, in Cinderella Castle, are the hardest-to-get reservations in Walt Disney World.
+Breakfast and dinner at Magic Kingdom's Be Our Guest Restaurant, in Fantasyland, and the 8 a.m. breakfast slots at Cinderella's Royal Table, in Cinderella Castle, are two of the hardest-to-get reservations in Walt Disney World.
 Why?
 Be Our Guest has arguably the best food in the park, awesome special effects, and good word of mouth; Cinderella’s Royal Table is Disney’s tiniest character-meal restaurant, accommodating only about 130 diners at a time.
 You’ll have to put in some effort to secure an Advance Reservation at these places.

 Disney charges a $10-to-$25-per-person penalty for missing a reservation, or if you cancel on the day of the meal.